ccau1/hexin-core/README.md

 ### AppStartConfig
 AppStartConfig provides the basic lifecycle of the build phase in an app_start

-`preInit()` - defines configurations before server starts `init()` - defines configurations during server start `postInit()` - defines configurations after server starts
+`preInit()` - defines configurations before server starts.
+`init()` - defines configurations during server start.
+`postInit()` - defines configurations after server starts.

 ## Controller
 ### ControllerBase
 This class provides methods to handle routes

-`constructor(app: Object)` - app holds the router that represents `api/` `super(app[, controllerName[, service]])`
+`constructor(app: Object)` - app holds the router that represents `api/`.
+`super(app[, controllerName[, service]])`
-- app - app holds the router that represents `api/`
+- app - app holds the router that represents `api/`.
-- controllerName - route url path `api/{route}/`
+- controllerName - route url path `api/{route}/`.
-- service - service that manage majority of the data manipulation and persistence
+- service - service that manage majority of the data manipulation and persistence.

-`this.a` - Router that handles `api/`
+`this.a` - Router that handles `api/`.
-`this.r` - Router that handles `api/{controllerName}/` (same as renderRoute's router argument) `this.controllerName` - Variable that represents the controller name in the url path `this.m` - Service that was passed into the constructor
+`this.r` - Router that handles `api/{controllerName}/` (same as renderRoute's router argument).
+`this.controllerName` - Variable that represents the controller name in the url path.
+`this.m` - Service that was passed into the constructor.

 `renderRoute(router: Object): void` - Developers will use this method to declare all their routes using the `router` object passed into the argument. all routes using `router.{verb}({path}, ...` will fall under `api/{controllerName}/{path}`
 ```javascript